rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/CONTRIBUTING.md

 ## 🎨 How to Add a New Style or Token

 Most of the styles come directly from the design system Figma file.
-Here's a list of what can be possibly added and how to do it:
+Here's a list of what can be added and how to do it:

 0. Check existing design tokens for duplicates or overlap to prevent redundancy.